SYSTEM: ONLINE

 7. RTL-SDR Blog V3 Software-Defined Radio Kit

 The story: Public-safety radio was civilian-monitorable for the first hundred years of broadcasting.
-Chicago PD encrypted main dispatch in 2022.
-San Francisco and Denver followed.
+Denver PD encrypted in 2019, SFPD in late 2021, Chicago PD in 2022.
 The RTL-SDR is the hobbyist artifact of the last generation of civilian spectrum oversight.
 Own one before the band you care about goes dark.

 8. Hero Privacy Pen (RF / Camera / GPS Detector)